simonmichael/hledger/hledger/doc/commands.m4.md

 Normally cashflow shows changes in assets per period, though as with [multicolumn balance reports](#multicolumn-balance-reports) you can alter the report mode with `--change`/`--cumulative`/`--historical`.

+## check-dates
+Check that transactions are sorted by increasing date.
+With a query, only matched transactions' dates are checked.

 ## help
 Show any of the hledger manuals.